Bone-anchored hearing aid: Medical use

 Bone-anchored hearing aids use a surgically implanted abutment to transmit sound by direct conduction through bone to the inner ear, bypassing the external auditory canal and middle ear.
 A titanium prosthesis is surgically embedded into the skull with a small abutment exposed outside the skin.
 A sound processor sits on this abutment and transmits sound vibrations to the titanium implant.
-The implant vibrates the skull and inner ear, which stimulate the nerve fibers of the inner ear, allowing hearing.
+The implant vibrates the skull and inner ear, which stimulate the nerve fibers of the inner ear, producing the sensation of hearing.

 The surgery is often performed under local anesthesia and as an outpatient procedure.
 An important piece of information for patients is that if they for whatever reason are not satisfied with the BAHA solution, removing the implant is easy.

 By bypassing the outer or middle ear, BAHA can increase hearing in noisy situations and help localise sounds.
 In addition to improved speech understanding, it results in a natural sound with less distortion and feedback compared with conventional hearing aids.
 The ear canal is left open for comfort, and helps to reduce any problems caused by chronic ear infections or allergies.
 In patients with single-sided sensorineural deafness, BAHA sends the sound by the skull bone from the deaf side to the inner ear of the hearing side.
 This transfer of sound gives a 360° sound awareness.

 BAHAs may facilitate normal speech development.